sourcecrypto/sourcecrypto.github.io/README.md

 I'm using a discord server history scraper https://dht.chylex.com/ to create '[crypt0library_history.txt](https://raw.githubusercontent.com/infominer33/Crypto-library/master/toml/crypt0library_history.txt)' which can be viewed with https://dht.chylex.com/build/viewer.html

-The first step is to use that viewer app to copy\paste channel histories for channels that have not had files made for them yet.
-The best thing would be if someone could make files for all of the channels not done yet, so we could remove one more step from our process.
-It's fine to copy paste each channel into an individual file with the same filename as channel name.
+I've moved the most important information over already, but there's still a bit to go through, yet.
+A little confusing, because I don't always notice if the scraper has gotten each channel.

-The next step is transforming each file of resources into toml format.  (https://github.com/toml-lang/toml)
+The next step is more straightforward: transforming each file of resources into toml format.  (https://github.com/toml-lang/toml). basically every file in the repo without the .toml file could be worked on.

 ### The Format